-Get daily affirmations below to have with you.
-Hang in your bathroom, bring to work, put in your journal.
+Get the daily affirmations below to have with you.
+Hang in your bathroom, bring them to work, and put them in your journal.
 Self Talk is great for your brain.
 Say them out loud daily or even a few times a day.

 3. Take 5 minutes and write a love letter.

 Sounds crazy right?
-Who I am going to write a love letter too.
-I am overwhelmed, stressed, full of anxiety and just plain old tired.
+I am going to write a love letter to myself.
+I am overwhelmed, stressed, full of anxiety, and just plain old tired.